Last Updated on

 How big does an American Bulldog Pitbull mix get?

 This crossbreed doesn’t grow to be as tall as the American Bulldog, but its body tends to be stocky and heavy.
 Most Bully Pits are medium-sized, with bodies that are muscular and compact.
-A full grown American Bulldog Pitbull mix stands at 13 to 21 inches (33 to 53 cm) high and weighs as much as 68 to 120 pounds (31 to 54 kg).

 The Pit Bull gives these hybrids their longer muzzle.
 Pointed ears and a large mouth complete the face of a Pitbull Bulldog mix.
 Like their parent breeds, most Bully Pits have smooth coats of short, fine hair.
 Their coats come in a wide variety of colors, including black, brown, white, tan, cream, grey, red, and brindle.